 It is always best to choose food as your calcium source, particularly low fat dairy products.
 If you have an intolerance to dairy products, like a lot of people, you may be able to eat yogurt which is easier to digest.
 Otherwise you will need to focus on other food sources such as greens and soy products.

-take a calcium supplement, it is best to choose one that is a 'chelate' or is 'chelated' (bound to an amino acid for easier absorption).
+If you take a calcium supplement, it is best to choose one that is a 'chelate' or is 'chelated' (bound to an amino acid for easier absorption).

 Unfortunately, natural calcium supplements may be high in lead.
 A 1993 Canadian study conducted at Trent University, measured the lead content of 70 brands of US and Canadian calcium supplements and found that natural sources of calcium ranked high for the neurotoxin: lead.

 The calcium products were grouped into 5 categories and show the amount of lead per 800 micrograms.
 Keep in mind that the acceptable lead limit is 1 microgram (mcg) per 800 micrograms: